dask/dask/docs/source/array-design.rst

 form ``(name, i, j, k)`` for ``i, j, k`` being the indices of the block, ranging from ``0`` to the number of blocks in that dimension.
 The dask must hold key-value pairs referring to these keys.
-It likely also holds other key-value pairs required to eventually compute the desired values, e.g.
+It likely also holds other key-value pairs required to eventually compute the desired values, for example

 .. code-block:: python